Rejected

 Photo credit: Koletsis et al., CC BY 2.0, via BMC; Image(s) provided by www.radiologyassistant.nl.
 Used with permission.

-- All symptoms are related to either excess blood flow in the upper half of the body (headache, cerebral aneurysms, aortic dissection), or insufficient blood flow in the lower half of the body (underdevelopment, cold legs, claudication with exercise, leg fatigue, delayed femoral pulses).
-ECG shows LVH.
+- Symptoms are related to either excess blood flow in the upper half of the body (↑ BP, headache, blurred vision, epistaxis, cerebral aneurysms, aortic dissection), or insufficient blood flow in the lower half of the body (↓ BP, underdevelopment, cold legs, claudication with exercise, leg fatigue, delayed femoral pulses)

-- The diagnosis of CoA is confirmed by echocardiogram, which visualizes the aortic narrowing and also helps identify other commonly associated congenital heart defects (e.g., bicuspid aortic valve)
+- The diagnosis of CoA is confirmed by echocardiogram, which visualizes the narrowing and identify other associated defects (e.g. bicuspid aortic valve)

 - Alternative treatment option: percutaneous balloon aortoplasty